byrneta/collegehockey-led-scoreboard/README.md

 ## Hardware

-- Raspberry Pi (any model with a 40-pin GPIO header)
+- Raspberry Pi 3 or newer recommended (older models are underpowered for driving an LED matrix).
+Faster Pis, such as the Pi 4, often need a higher `gpio_slowdown` than the default of `2` if the panel isn't working correctly.
+(I have tested this with a Zero 2W)
 - 64x32 RGB LED matrix panel (HUB75)
 - [Adafruit RGB Matrix HAT or Bonnet](https://www.adafruit.com/product/2345) with a 5V power supply
 - MicroSD card